Community safety

 We and our partners seek to ensure that communities have confidence to report hate crime to Suffolk Police or via another route if they prefer.
 Suffolk Police are committed to investigating all reports they receive.

-You can report hate crime direct via the Suffolk Police website: Report it - hate crime or incident
+You can report hate crime direct on Suffolk Constabulary - Report hate crime

-More information about hate crime can be found on the Suffolk Police Website: Hate crime
+More information about hate crime can be found on the Suffolk Constabulary - What is hate crime?

 If a victim or witness does not wish to report a hate crime (or any other type of crime) to the police, in Suffolk and in Norfolk they can still access support via Norfolk and Suffolk Victim Support.
 In addition to the normal support available, Victim Support offers Live Chat, a 24 hours a day, seven days a week, online support service.
 It is available to all victims of any crime in England and Wales.
 The service is provided by people specially trained to help those affected by any crime and it makes no difference if the crime has been reported to the police.
 Visit Victim Support's website: Live Chat